-The gold loan market is estimated to grow between 9.5 - 11 per cent over the next few years and reach a market size of about Rs 2,300-2,500 billion by FY 2022.
-Among the key risks, a major risk to the above projections would be any further stringency in RBI's stance on the sector.
+IMaCS expects the Gold loan market to grow between 10-12 per cent over the next few years and reach a market size of about Rs 2,300-2,500 billion by FY22.
+The key risks to the above projections would be any further stringency in RBI's stance on the sector and role of specialized Gold loan NBFCs.
+Further, more than expected decline in gold prices can translate into higher than expected credit losses for gold loan providers and significantly mar the growth prospects of the segment.